-If you would like a more formal, lengthier funeral program, the template to the right consists of a two-sided, one page program which is meant to be folded into a four section program.
+If you would like a more formal, lengthier memorial service program sample, the template to the right consists of a two-sided, one page program which is meant to be folded into a four section program.
 This is also editable just like the simple program.

 Fold the program to where these elements appear in this order: